MakersTeam/Edison/README.md

 # makers-examples
-This repository contains examples for use in Edison/Galileo boards
+This repository contains examples for use in Edison module